The Reader (2008 film): Plot

-Michael finds Ilana in New York City, admitting his connection to Hanna and its long-lasting impact.
-He tells her about Hanna's illiteracy, but she tells him to seek catharsis elsewhere.
-Michael tells her what she left her, showing her the tea tin, but Ilana refuses the money.
-He suggests it be donated to a Jewish literacy organization in Hanna's name, and Ilana agrees he should do it if he wishes.
-She keeps the tin, as it is like one she once had.
+Michael finds Ilana in New York City, revealing his connection to Hanna and its long-lasting impact.
+He tells Ilana about Hanna's illiteracy, but she rebuffs this and refuses to forgive Hanna.
+Michael gives her Hanna's tea tin filled with cash, but Ilana refuses the money.
+He suggests it be donated to a Jewish literacy organization in Hanna's name and Ilana agrees.
+She keeps the tin, placing it next to a photograph of her deceased family.

-The film ends in 1995 with Michael driving his daughter Julia to Hanna's grave, telling her their story.
+The film ends in 1995 with Michael driving Julia to Hanna's grave, telling her their story.